BIOLOGY AND MEDICINE

 Salps are holoplanktonic grazers that are strikingly different from krill, copepods, or other crustacean zooplankton.
 Salps sometimes occur in very dense populations that cover large areas and have been shown to have a significant impact from both grazing and the production of fast-sinking fecal pellets.
 Although salps are commonly acknowledged as a major component of the Southern Ocean zooplankton community, often comparable to krill, they have received relatively little attention.
 Extensive sampling has documented the seasonal abundance of S. thompsoni in the Southern Ocean, but there still is a paucity of data.

 In addition to various rate measurements, we will make quantitative surveys of the horizontal and vertical distribution of salps.
-Results will be used to construct a model of population dynamics.
-Both experimental and modeling results will be interpreted within the context of the physical and nutritional conditions to which salps are exposed.
+Results will be used to construct a model of salp population dynamics.
+Both experimental and modeling results will be interpreted within the context of the physical and nutritional conditions to which the salps are exposed.
 This integrated approach will provide a good basis for understanding their growth dynamics.

 Our tasks are as follows: